-- a Subject to Section (3) of 10 CSR 20-6.010 an operating permit may be transferred upon submission to the Department of an application to transfer signed by a new owner.
-Until such time as the permit is officially transferred, the original permittee remains responsible for complying with the terms and conditions of the existing normal. - complying with the terms and conditions of the existing permit b.
-The Department, within thirty (30) days of receipt of the application shall notify the new permittee of its intent to revoke and reissue or transfer the permit
+- Subject to Section (3) of 10 CSR 20-6.010 an operating permit may be transferred upon submission to the Department of an application to transfer signed by a new owner.
+Until such time as the permit is officially transferred, the original permittee remains responsible for complying with the terms and conditions of the existing permit.

+The Department, within thirty (30) days of receipt of the application - shall notify the new permittee of its intent to revoke and reissue or transfer the permit